n8ta/Learning-Rebound/Lesson3.md

 planet0 = sim.particles[0]
 print(planet0.vx,planet0.vy,planet0,vz)
 ```

 planet0.vx calls the vx variable of the planet0 object (of type rebound.simulation.particle).
-You can extract the following variables from particle objects:
+You can extract the following variables from particle objects.
+They will return the values at current integration (time) of the simulation.
+If you want older various you need to save them periodicly this will be covered next.

 - positions: x,y,z
 - velocities: vx,vy,vz
 - accelerations: ax,ay,az